10 Top Strategies To Make Exercise A Daily Habit

 5. Start Slow & Small, And Build Up

-When you’re first starting out, make your workout goals as small as possible.
-This will help you avoid getting overwhelmed and discouraged.
+When first starting out, keep your workout goals as small as possible, so you don’t get overwhelmed or discouraged.

-• Start with just 5–10 minutes of exercise per day.
+• Start with just 5–10 minutes of exercise per day, every day.

 • Focus on one body part or muscle group per day.